Virginia Giuffre: Andrew Mountbatten-Windsor allegations and settlement

-Launch of civil lawsuit: Virginia Giuffre v.
+Launch of civil lawsuit: Giuffre v.
 Prince Andrew (2021) and settlement

-On August 9, 2021, Giuffre filed a civil lawsuit in New York against Prince Andrew alleging that she was forced to have several sexual encounters with him in the early 2000s after being trafficked by Epstein when she was 16 and 17 years old.
+On 9 August 2021, Giuffre filed a civil lawsuit in New York against Prince Andrew alleging that she was forced to have several sexual encounters with him in the early 2000s after being trafficked by Epstein when she was 16 and 17 years old.
 Andrew denied Giuffre's claims.
-On January 12, 2022, Judge Lewis A. Kaplan rejected Andrew's attempts to dismiss the case, allowing the sexual abuse lawsuit to proceed.

-On February 15, 2022, the parties reached an out-of-court settlement, which included the prince making a substantial donation to Giuffre's charity.
-As part of the settlement, Prince Andrew acknowledged that it is "known that Jeffrey Epstein trafficked countless young girls over many years" and that he "regrets his association with Epstein, and commends the bravery of Ms. Giuffre and other survivors in standing up for themselves and others".
+On 12 January 2022, Judge Lewis A. Kaplan rejected Andrew's attempts to dismiss the case, allowing the sexual abuse lawsuit to proceed.
+On 15 February 2022, the parties reached an out-of-court settlement, which included Andrew making a substantial donation to Giuffre's charity.
+As part of the settlement, Andrew acknowledged that it is "known that Jeffrey Epstein trafficked countless young girls over many years" and that he "regrets his association with Epstein, and commends the bravery of Ms. Giuffre and other survivors in standing up for themselves and others".
 Andrew pledged to "demonstrate his regret for his association with Epstein by supporting the fight against the evils of sex trafficking, and by supporting its victims".
 The settlement was estimated to be as high as £12 million, part of which went to SOAR (Speak Out, Act, Reclaim), the advocacy charity for survivors of sex trafficking that Giuffre had founded.
-In August 2022, The Sun newspaper reported the settlement figure to be around £3 million, much lower than the values initially reported.

-Alleged attempt by Andrew to smear Giuffre
+Alleged attempts by Andrew and Maxwell associate to discredit Giuffre

-On October 18, 2025, it was reported that Andrew had instructed one of his taxpayer‑funded personal bodyguard officers to investigate Giuffre.
-This would include ensuring that he would be provided with her date of birth and U.S. Social Security number in an apparent attempt to "dig up dirt" on her, just before the widely circulated photograph of them together came to light.
-The next day, the Metropolitan Police announced they were assessing the alleged misuse of police resources, as well as the claim that Andrew "pressured" the personal bodyguard to "dig up dirt" on Giuffre.
+In Nobody's Girl, published posthumously in October 2025, Giuffre claimed that just before the first publication of the famous photo of Andrew with Giuffre in 2011, Andrew had tried to dig up dirt for a smear campaign against her by providing her date of birth and social security number to his police protection officer, on which the officer was not said to have acted.
+In late 2025, the Metropolitan Police investigated these claims that Andrew asked his personal bodyguard to seek incriminating information about Giuffre in 2011 and concluded their investigation in December 2025, after a review, saying their "assessment has not revealed any additional evidence of criminal acts or misconduct".

+In October 2025, The Sunday Times reported that Andrew had paid Mark Gallagher, a former ITV executive, up to £500,000 over around 15 months to aid in rehabilitating his image after the Prince Andrew & the Epstein Scandal Newsnight interview in 2019.
+Gallagher stepped down in February 2021 after it became known he had contacted Molly Skye Brown who had accused Giuffre of being an "enabler" for Epstein rather than a victim.

+The same month, it was reported that Brian Basham, a previous spokesman for the Maxwell family, says he paid an investigator, Jay Beecher, £80,000 to investigate Giuffre.
+In the lead up to Maxwell's trial, between October 2020 and January 2021, an anonymous Twitter troll account had posted more than 1,200 messages and retweets critical of Giuffre.
+The account was described by experts as exhibiting all the traits of a troll account set up specifically to attack her.